travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

 ConnectionSettings settings = ConnectionSettings.Create();
 ```

-This will create a `ConnectionSettings` with the default options.
+This will create an instance of `ConnectionSettings` with the default options.
 These can be overridden by chaining the additional builder methods described below.

 ### Logging

-The Client API can log information about what it is doing to a number of different destinations.
+The .NET API can log information to a number of different destinations.
 By default, no logging is enabled.

 <table>
     <thead>